Circulating Tumor DNA in Melanoma Patients

 Summary

-The aim of this prospective observational study is to determine whether the presence and quantity of circulating tumor DNA (ctDNA) can serve as a predictive factor for recurrence or progression of melanoma.
-The study will evaluate the association between ctDNA detection and quantification and relevant clinical and histopathological prognostic parameters.
+The aim of this prospective clinical study is to determine whether the presence and quantity of circulating tumor DNA (ctDNA) can serve as a predictive factor for recurrence or progression of melanoma.
+The study evaluates the association between ctDNA detection and quantification and relevant clinical and histopathological prognostic parameters.
 The goal is to assess whether ctDNA may be useful as a biomarker for monitoring disease course and predicting outcomes in melanoma patients.

 Conditions